SandVito/GPU-tests/README.md

 ```
 ## Remark

-You can also profile both kernels to compare performances between the two approachs.
+You can also profile both kernels to compare performance between the two approachs.